gprashant22github/randomized-routing-hypercube/README.md

 ![Histogram Comparison for DIM=13](histogram_comparison_dim13.png)

 *Histogram of link congestion for Valiant’s and deterministic routing (bit-reversal, 13D hypercube).
 Valiant’s routing dramatically reduces the maximum link congestion compared to deterministic routing, which suffers from severe bottlenecks.*
-## Contact

-For questions or improvements, please contact [Your Name].